Program Director Contact Information

 - Outpatient Oncology 1 and 2 (5 weeks each)

 - Specialty Pharmacy/Oral Oncology (5 weeks)

 - Infectious Disease

-- IHI quality improvement project supported by the scholarship committee
+- IHI quality improvement project or research project supported by the scholarship committee

 - Receive an IHI Basic Certificate in Quality and Safety

 - Teaching (CE, case conference, in-services)

 - Medication use system collaborative learning experiences (MUE, Formulary Management)

 - Participation in a BMC residency committee (scholarship, preceptor development, residency emotional support team, or recruitment)

 - 1 Resident case conference